Lucius Julius Caesar (consul 64 BC): Early career

-A member of the patrician gens Julia, Lucius Julius Caesar was the son of the consul of 90 BC, also named Lucius Julius Caesar.
-He began his political career serving as Quaestor in the Roman Province of Asia in 77 BC, probably under Terentius Varro.
-By 69 BC Lucius had been elected to the priestly position of Augur, and by the end of 67 BC, he had served in the office of Praetor.
+A member of the patrician gens Julia, Lucius Julius Caesar was the son of the homonymous consul of 90 BC and Fulvia.
+He began his political career serving as quaestor in Asia in 77 BC, probably under Terentius Varro.
+By 69 BC, Lucius had been elected augur, and by the end of 67 BC, he had served in the office of praetor.

-Lucius Caesar was then elected Roman consul for 64 BC, serving alongside Gaius Marcius Figulus.
-During his consulship, senatorial decrees were passed which limited the number of attendants who could accompany candidates during election campaigns, as well as making guilds and societies illegal.
-During the following year (63 BC), he, together with his cousin, the future Roman dictator Gaius Julius Caesar, was appointed to a two-man committee (Duumviri Perduellionis), for the purpose of bringing the senator Gaius Rabirius to trial for Perduellio.
+Lucius Caesar was then elected consul for 64 BC, serving alongside Gaius Marcius Figulus.
+During his consulship, senatorial decrees were passed which limited the number of attendants who could accompany candidates during election campaigns.
+Action was also taken that year against certain guilds and societies deemed subversive and prohibited celebration of the ludi Compitalicii.
+During the following year (63 BC), he, together with his cousin Gaius Julius Caesar, was appointed duumviri perduellionis for the purpose of bringing the senator Gaius Rabirius to trial for perduellio committed during Saturninus' riot in 100 BC.

-Later that same year, in the aftermath of the Second Catilinarian Conspiracy, when the senate debated the forms of punishment for the Catalinarian conspirators, Lucius was among the former consuls who voted for the death penalty, although his own brother-in-law Publius Cornelius Lentulus (Sura) was among the accused.
-Following this, in 61 BC, Lucius Caesar was appointed to the censorship, probably serving with Caius Scribonius Curio Burbulieus.
+Later that same year, during the Catilinarian conspiracy, the senate met after discovery of a plot within the city and apprehension of conspirators.
+Among them was Lucius' brother-in-law Publius Cornelius Lentulus Sura, whom Lucius denounced.
+At a later meeting on the urban conspirators' fate, Lucius was among the former consuls who voted for the death penalty.

 Caesar's civil war

-In 52 BC, Lucius was serving as a legate under his cousin, Gaius Julius Caesar, who by this stage was in Gaul.
-As befitting his status as a former Consul, Lucius was placed in charge of Gallia Narbonensis; commanding 10,000 men, he was responsible for ensuring that the rebellion of Vercingetorix did not spread into Narbonese Gaul.
+In 52 BC, Lucius was serving as a legate under his cousin, Gaius Julius Caesar in Gaul.
+As befitting his status as a former consul, Lucius was placed in charge of Gallia Narbonensis; commanding 10,000 men, he was responsible for ensuring that the rebellion of Vercingetorix did not spread into Narbonese Gaul.
 After the suppression of the rebellion, he remained a legate through until 49 BC.
-Lucius Caesar was then caught up in the events of the civil war, as the Senate, under the influence of Marcus Porcius Cato, demanded that his cousin Gaius give up his armies and his Imperium when his proconsular command came to an end.
+Lucius Caesar was then caught up in the events of the civil war, as the Senate, under the influence of Marcus Porcius Cato, demanded that his cousin Gaius give up his armies and his imperium when his proconsular command came to an end.
 Gaius refused and, taking his cousin Lucius with him, crossed the Rubicon.
-In the civil war which followed, Lucius supported Gaius in his fight against the senatorial faction known as the optimates.
-After the majority of the Senate fled Rome, Lucius remained in the capital while his cousin Gaius fought against the senatorial armies led by Gnaeus Pompeius Magnus.
+In the civil war which followed, the two Caesars were allied.
+After the majority of the Senate fled Rome, Lucius remained in the capital while his cousin Gaius fought against the armies led by Gnaeus Pompeius Magnus.

 During the next two years he remained in Rome, shoring up political support for Gaius, while he campaigned in Spain, and Greece.
-After the Battle of Pharsalus, Gaius was appointed Dictator, and he proceeded to transfer some of his veteran legions to Italy.
-However, the legions became mutinous, forcing Mark Antony, the Master of the Horse, to leave Rome to deal with them (47 BC).
-In an unprecedented procedure, Antonius appointed Lucius as Praefectus urbi, with orders to keep Rome secure while Antonius was absent.
+After the Battle of Pharsalus, Gaius was appointed dictator, and he proceeded to transfer some of his veteran legions to Italy.
+However, the legions became mutinous, forcing Mark Antony, the Master of the Horse, to leave Rome to deal with them in 47 BC.
+In an unprecedented procedure, Antonius appointed Lucius as praefectus urbi, with orders to keep Rome secure while Antonius was absent.
 Lucius proved unable to prevent Rome from falling into turmoil.